konstructio/kubefirst/docs/kubefirst/github/after-install.md

 ## Step 2: Add Your Team

-Log into gitlab using the root credentials that were provided to you in your terminal.
+Log into GitLab using the root credentials that were provided to you in your terminal.

 Once logged in, navigate to the `gitops` project and edit the file `terraform/users/admin.tf`.
 In this file, you'll see some blocks that represent admin users: